Pyprohly/reddit-api-doc-notes/docs/api-reference/legacy_reddit_subreddit_style.rst

    "banned","404","You do not have access to the specified subreddit: it is banned."," ``{""reason"": ""banned"", ""message"": ""Not Found"", ""error"": 404}`` "

+|

+.. csv-table:: HTTP Errors
+   :header: "Status Code","Description"

+   "302","The target subreddit does not exist."

 Get stylesheet raw css
 ~~~~~~~~~~~~~~~~~~~~~~